Background pattern

 If you take more Xigduo than you should

-If you forgot to take Xigduo
+If you forget to take Xigduo

-If you interrupt treatment with Xigduo
+If you stop taking Xigduo

-If you have any other questions about using this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-• Lactic acidosis,occurs rarely (may affect up to 1 in 10,000 people)
+• Lactic acidosis,which occurs rarely (may affect up to 1 in 10,000 people)

-Contact a doctor or the nearest hospital immediately if you experience any of the following side effects:
+Contact a doctor or the nearest hospital immediately if you experience any of the following adverse effects:

-These are the signs of diabetic ketoacidosis (see also section 2 “Warnings and precautions”):
+These are the signs of diabetic ketoacidosis (see also section 2 “Warnings and Precautions”):

-• Increased levels of "ketone bodies" in your urine or blood
+• increase in “ketone bodies” in your urine or blood

 • rapid weight loss